hipay/hipay-docs/hipay-enterprise-sdk-android/04-Installation-and-configuration.md

 Before starting the installation, please read all instructions and make sure you've gone through the [Prerequisites and recommendations](#prerequisites-and-recommendations) section.

-It's recommended to use *Gradle* to install the HiPay Fullservice SDK for Android.
+It's recommended to use *Gradle* to install the HiPay Enterprise SDK for Android.

 ## Using Gradle (recommended)